AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 ---
 # [!UICONTROL My Quotes]

-If quotes are enabled, the _[!UICONTROL My Quotes]_ section of the account dashboard lists all quotes submitted by the customer.
+If quotes are enabled, the _[!UICONTROL My Quotes]_ section of the customer account dashboard lists all quotes submitted by the customer.
 Depending on their permissions, only buyers who make purchases on behalf of a company can submit requests to negotiate the price of a purchase.

 ![My Quotes](./assets/account-dashboard-my-quotes.png){width="700" zoomable="yes"}